nerhZ/ASP-worksheets/Worksheet-2/README.md

     size_t m_sizeAllocated;
 ```

 - `m_next` and `m_start` are memory pointers, represented as `char*` types due to a char representing 1 byte in memory and pointer arithmetic being supported (unlike `void*`).
-These are used to keep track of the start of memory and also where the next position to allocate objects is located.
+These pointers are used to keep track of the start of memory and also where the next position to allocate objects is located.
 - `m_allocCounter` is stored as a `size_t` (due to being an unsigned integer type) and stores the number of times something has been allocated to the bump allocator.
 - `m_size` and `m_sizeAllocated` are also of type `size_t`, as `size_t` allows storage of the largest possible object the system can handle (if such an instance is necessary).